Gregory Wander 70

 As in some of Gregory’s high-end adult backpacks, the Wander 70 and 50 come with the Sidekick, a removable, ultralight daypack or summit pack with unpadded, webbing shoulder straps and belt and enough capacity for several pounds of clothing, water, and food.
 It clips inside the backpack, where it doubles as a bladder sleeve (although there is a sleeve inside, too).

-Click here for my e-guides to the best beginner-friendly backpacking trips in Yosemite and Grand Teton.
+Click here for my e-guides to the best first backpacking trips in Yosemite and Grand Teton.

 Dual side compression straps help stabilize an under-loaded pack, as do the bottom compression straps, which will also secure a sleeping pad, and the top compression strap, where you can also attach a climbing rope or other gear.
 The pack’s body fabric combines 300-denier polyester and 400-denier HD polyester, while the bottom is made with tougher, 630-denier polyester ballistic fabric.
 There are ice-axe attachments and daisy chain loops on the front.
 The pack comes with a rain cover, stored in a zippered mesh pocket inside the front pocket, and even a set of tips on loading a backpack printed on the lid pocket’s underside.